Exxfire/hash_table/readme.md

-This is a simple code for hash table with open hash in C language.
+A simple code for hash table with separate chaning in C language, just for practice.